 Buying a franchise has its benefits and negatives.
 Like with anything in business, buying a franchise does not guarantee success.
 What you can get in return for buying a franchise is a system, processes, brand recognition, refined business model, economies of scale.
 That said, there are of course just as many drawbacks and limitations.
 It can be limiting, more expensive and there is the issue of perpetual royalty payments.

-You are essentially purchasing a business that has an established brand, business model as well as economies of scale from the franchisor, all of which has value.
+You are essentially purchasing a business that has an established brand, business model as well as economies of scale from the franchisor, all of which has value to someone looking to operate a well-oiled business.
 Depending on your circumstances, buying a franchise may make sense but is essential to understand the potential pros and cons of buying into a franchise so that you can make an informed decision.

 The benefits of buying a franchise